ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/gallery.md

 <div class="simple-wrapper">
   <div class="text-wrapper">
     <a id="sinking-feeling"></a>
-    <h1>Sinking Feeling - 18 Grid</h1>
+    <h1>Sinking Feeling</h1>
-    <p>Meta origami models are so fun, but they typically focus on cranes or blank pieces of paper.
-There are very few models that incorporate the traditional boat, so I designed a model that had two.
-The title is a double entendre for the sink fold.</p>
+    <p>In series with Sky's the Limit.
+Meta origami models are so fun, but they typically focus on cranes or blank pieces of paper.
+There are very few models that incorporate the traditional boat, so I designed a model that had two.</p>
     <p>Designed: 09/20/24</p>
   </div>
   <div class="image-container">